Socks, Boots, Fitting & Care

 - By Paul

-Socks are probably the most heavily worked piece of equipment any walker takes out onto the hill.
-They have to: protect your feet from impact, friction and abrasion; fill up any excess space inside the boot; maintain as consistent a temperature as possible; move moisture out of the boot; and fit snugly with minimum slippage.
+They have to: protect your feet from impact, friction and abrasion; fill up any excess space inside the boot; maintain as consistent a temperature for your feet as possible; move moisture out of the boot; and fit snugly with minimum slippage.

 Fitting and Insoles

 It could be the finest boot in the known universe but if it doesn’t fit you then you are in for a world of hurt and the bad news is that no mass produced boot can possibly fit you.

 Manufacturers build their shoes around a resin last which is approximately foot shaped.
 They are a perfect fit for people with resin feet.
 Your feet are very precisely shaped and they are very different to the feet next to yours at the bus stop.
 Trying to force your feet into a poorly fitting boot usually means discomfort for you and a seriously shortened lifespan for the boot.
 The latter is especially true if a foot is grinding around a shoe or boot featuring a waterproof liner.
 The excess abrasion and scraping of toenails can cause the waterproof liner to fail in a very short time and all down to poor fit causing wear and tear far in excess of what is reasonable or comfortable.
 The answer is to anchor and support your foot making it more stable and adjust the shoe to fit you a little more.
 The right sock is essential followed by a supportive insole.
 A quality insole will support and cushion the foot keeping it in a more consistent position.